 In closing, the reason your website sucks, is because it lacks functionality and probably isn’t formatted for mobile devices.
 Your website sucks because it isn’t effective as a marketing tool for your business, firm, or practice.
 Most importantly, your website sucks because it doesn’t convert visitors to customers / clients / new patients.
 The good news?
 We can help.

 Aeon web developers are a crack shot tech team of professionals with over 50 years of combined web development experience.
-Their attention to detail is impeccable.
+Our attention to detail is meticulous.
 In fact, we have yet to miss our mark.
 One for one, our clients are happy they made the choice to work with us.
 See for yourself via our Google+ page, Facebook, and a host of other business listings hosting Aeon reviews.

 Thanks for stopping by!